LazyDom/blog/_posts/2025-09-20-bitwarden-to-proton-pass-migration-guide.md

 - **Dark Web Monitoring** – Paid Proton plans can surface breach exposures tied to your primary email (and increasingly aliases), giving you early warning to rotate credentials before active abuse.
 - **Password Health (Weak / Reused)** – A consolidated view (or periodic manual audit) to spot weak, short, or re‑used secrets so you can prioritize rotations while everything is fresh in your mind post‑migration.
 - **Inactive / Missing 2FA Signal** – Identify high‑value accounts lacking TOTP/passkey fields; treat migration as a trigger to enable MFA everywhere feasible (email, registrar, banking, cloud consoles).
 Proton Pass makes it obvious which entries have no TOTP seed yet.
+- **Secure Password Sharing** – Share a single password, note, card, or a collection of items with anyone—even if they don’t use Proton Pass—via granular vault sharing; revoke or adjust access without exposing unrelated data.
+[Learn more about Password Sharing](https://proton.me/pass/password-sharing).

 ---
 ## 2. Pre‑Migration Checklist :clipboard: